 - various switch modes

-If opening that link sounds like a chore, here is the list of things that are cool:
+If opening those links sounds like a chore, here is a list of things that are cool:

 - Shelly Cloud app with smart assistant integrations